imarc/handbook/strategy.markdown

 Deliverables
 :	The results are summarized for the client in the [Discovery Report](#discoveryreport).
 Occasionally, a dedicated findings report is created for this component.

+Time Req
+:	30 hours for 6 users interviews and inclusion in Discovery Report

 User interviews can take place in person or remotely over the phone, with or without screen sharing.
 We create a script and a list of questions to ensure consistency.

 Interviews can explore concrete items, such as user interface components, design elements, document flow, feature importance, technical knowledge, and devices used (pc, tablet, phone…).
 But to be most effective, interviews should explore more fundamental issues.